 Memoir, Travel, Humour, Personal Essay, Themes of Family, Health, Childhood, and all Fiction.
 For memoir, I’m drawn to writing that’s lyrical, honest and blends introspection with real-world experience.

-I will read, assess and write editorial comments and suggestions on a portion of your manuscript and from there, we can decide if you’d like substantive editing on the entire work along with detailed line editing, or more of a consulting/coaching relationship.
+I will read, assess and write editorial comments and suggestions on a sample portion of your manuscript for free (as a trial to see if we’re a good match) and from there, we can decide next steps.
+You can decide if you want to continue with substantive editing on the entire work along with detailed line editing, or more of a consulting/coaching relationship.

 “It is rare to find an editor with intuitive as well as analytic instincts.
 Is it because Laurie Gough is both writer and editor?
 She has a writer’s instincts for what drives and layers a story, draws out characterization; she has an editor’s scalpel for how to carve out the extraneous.
 Working with Laurie through several drafts of my short-story “Appropriation” was a stimulating challenge and just what I needed for the “now” in my literary career.
 She pushed some limits, tested my courage, dug deeper into what motivated the protagonist, and planted some seeds that propagated between drafts.
 Even after eight published books, a writer still needs the fresh eyes of a neutral professional editor.
 What better time than before you submit to a publisher or competition?
 Working with Laurie on this little story gave me hope again, and a pivot point, having just put the 8th book “to bed.” ~Darlene Madott, author of, among others, Dying Times, and Stations of the Heart.
 (Both published by Exile Editions.)